LuisHDeAvila/htb/cozyhosting/README.md

 wget IP_MACHINE:8000/cloudhosting-0.0.1.jar
 ```
 ## Reading the database
-To reverse engineer the file we obtained, we opened [ jd-gui > Openfile > cloudhosting-0.0.1.jar ]. and we head to BOOT-INF/classes/application.properties where we will find the postgres database configurations:
+To reverse engineer the file we obtained, we opened [jd-gui > Openfile > cloudhosting-0.0.1.jar]. and we head to BOOT-INF/classes/application.properties where we will find the postgres database configuration:
 ```
 # AN_PASSWORD: is the database password
 spring.datasource.username=postgres